 - Pour into a well-greased 9×13 pan.
 Bake for 60 minutes.
 Turn the oven off and leave the pan in the oven for 12 hours or overnight with the oven door closed.

-- Beat cream cheese, vanilla, and sugar together.
+- Beat cream cheese, vanilla, salt, and sugar together.
 Fold in whipped topping and marshmallows.
 Spread over the Meringue layer.
 Refrigerate for 3 hours or longer.
 Prepare the topping.

 - Mix the cherry pie filling with frozen raspberries.
 Refrigerate until serving.